Global ecommerce revenue is going to reach $5.4 trillion in 2022, as reported by Statista.

 - Untypical billing address.
 If a customer always makes a payment from an IP address in the US, and now they’re paying from an untypical IP location, e.g., China, double-check whether it’s the customer transferring money or a criminal committing fraud.

 - Different cards, multiple orders, the same address.
-If multiple orders have been made from the same IP address to the same shipping address with different payment cards, the merchant must react at once.
+If multiple orders have been made from the same IP address to the same shipping address with different payment cards, the merchant must react at once since this could be a sign of address fraud.
 Sometimes fraudsters steal information from several cardholders and then slowly commit fraud making small orders to avoid suspicion.

 - Multiple shipping addresses.
 When the customer makes several purchases from one billing address, but sends the purchased goods to multiple shipping addresses, it’s often a scam.